Last Updated: 15 April, 2025

 Arizona | Legal | Legal | Legal | Legal |

-The licensing fee in Nevada is one of the lowest on the market, at $500.
+Nevada's licensing fee is $500, one of the lowest in the country.
 The Nevada Gaming Commission and Nevada Gaming Control Board oversee all matters regarding licenses and license violations.
-All retail and online operators must pay a tax rate of 6.75%, which ties them with Iowa for having one of the lowest tax rates in the country.
+Retail and online operators must pay a tax rate of 6.75%, which ties them with Iowa for having one of the lowest tax rates in the country.

-Since Nevada is known for gambling and sports betting, it's no surprise the state has consistently averaged around $500+ million monthly in sports betting handle.
-As of right now, only two states have outdone Nevada in most sports betting revenue-based statistics, and these states are New Jersey and New York.
+Since Nevada is known for gambling and sports betting, it's no surprise that the state has consistently averaged around $500+ million monthly in sports betting handle.
+As of right now, only two states have outdone Nevada in most sports betting revenue-based statistics: New Jersey and New York.

 Even without the option for remote registration, mobile sports bets cover around 65% of all placed real-money wagers in Nevada.
 So, with remote registration being fully available in the state, including all the country's top sportsbook operators with their betting apps, NV's betting revenue figures should be way higher than currently.